fortify-presales/fortify-abap-demo/README.md

   - [ABAP Development Tools Plugin](https://developers.sap.com/tutorials/abap-install-adt.html)
   - [abapGit Plugin](https://developers.sap.com/tutorials/abap-install-abapgit-plugin.html) (Optional)

-Note: the abapGit plugin will only work with a supported Cloud Environment, it cannot be used with the Container environment, however we can run abapGit from inside Eclipse using the `YGIT` transaction code as above.
+Note: the abapGit eclipse plugin will only work with a supported Cloud Environment like S4/HANA Cloud or SAP BTP, it cannot be used with the Container environment.
+However we can still run abapGit from inside Eclipse using the `YGIT` transaction code as above.

-Once you have installed the above, in Eclipse switch to the ABAP perspective.
+Once you have installed the above, in Eclipse switch to the **ABAP** perspective.
 Select `New ABAP Project`, select the profile created for the SAP GUI above and login as `DEVELOPER` as before.
-The code imported from abapGit above should be available in the `FORTIFY_SAP_DEMO` package.
+The code imported from abapGit above should now be available in the `Z_FORTIFY_DEMO` package.
+There are three sub-packages:

+ - `Z_ABAP_CLASSIC` - some classic on-premise ABAP code with vulnerabilities
+ - `Z_ABAP_CLOUD` - some ABAP for Cloud and RAP code with vulnerabilities
+ - `Z_ABAP_PETSTORE` - a working demo application

 ## How to connect to Fiori Launchpad